C-Hipple/test-at-point/docs/configuration.rst

 To add support for a new language, you need to:

 1. Define a test pattern in ``mode-test-pattern-alist``
-2. Define a test command function
+2. Define a test command function.
+The interface for the test function is that it should take a cons cell of (file-name . test-name).
+It should return a string of the full test command as a string.
 3. Add the mode and command to ``mode-command-pattern-alist``

 Example for a new language: